kalviumcommunity/S74_JUST_JOURNAL/README.md

 In the assignment of render deployment I have learnt how to use the website render.com to deploy the project it was easy and simple and can be learnt easily.

+Milestone 1

+Created required files and installed required packages as per mind map that I have created like mongoose, express, dotenv, react, .gitignore, routes and components